FACTBOX-From sleaze scandal to lockdown parties: trying times for UK PM Johnson | Politics

 Nov.
 3 - Government changes rules to save lawmaker Johnson's Conservatives are accused of corruption after they voted to halt Paterson's suspension and forced through an overhaul of the process of investigating lawmakers.

 Nov.
-4 - Government U-turn on Paterson After unhappiness in his own party and newspaper headlines accusing Johnson's administration of sleaze, or self-serving dishonesty, the government makes an embarrassing U-turn on the plans it had pushed through a day earlier, and Paterson quits parliament.
+4 - Government U-turn on Paterson After unhappiness in his own party and newspaper headlines accusing Johnson's administration of sleaze, or self-serving dishonesty, the government makes a U-turn on the plans it had pushed through a day earlier and Paterson quits parliament.

 Nov.
 22 - Peppa Pig speech Johnson loses his place during a speech and instead regales business leaders with an anecdote about his recent visit to a Peppa Pig children's theme park, prompting some to raise concerns about his leadership.